gazebo-tooling/gzdev/README.md

     -h --help                   Show this screen
     --version                   Show gzdev's version
-    --linux-distro=linux-distro Linux distibution to use in docker env --docker-args DOCKER_ARGS   Extra arguments to pass to docker
+    --linux-distro=linux-distro Linux distibution to use in docker env --rocker-args DOCKER_ARGS   Extra arguments to pass to docker
 ```

 ## Basic examples
 * Start a container with Ignition Citadel installed: `gzdev ign-docker-env citadel`
 * Start an Ubuntu Bionic container with Ignition Dome installed: `gzdev ign-docker-env dome --linux-distro ubuntu:bionic`
-* Start an Ubuntu Bionic container with Ignition Dome installed, passing in `/foo` locally as a volume into the container at `/bar`: `gzdev ign-docker-env dome --linux-distro ubuntu:bionic --docker-args '-v /foo:/bar'`
+* Start an Ubuntu Bionic container with Ignition Dome installed, passing in `/foo` locally as a volume into the container at `/bar`: `gzdev ign-docker-env dome --linux-distro ubuntu:bionic --rocker-args '-v /foo:/bar'`

 ## repository
 ```